About me

 News

 - [Nov ‘24] I will give a talk at Brown University’s CNTR.
+My slides are available here.

 - [May ‘24] New preprint on negative sampling.